vinamra57/gitstory/docs/dev/build-guide.md

 # How to Build
 Running the command `uv build` will build the Python project.<br>
-**NOTE:** Even though the project will run as of right now, the actual *building* process is still a work-in-progress.
-It will be added soon though (Written as of 10/28/2025)
+**NOTE:** Building produces a tar.gz.
+How one uses it will be determined the next time I boot into linux (Written as of 11/03/2025)